 Entering bankruptcy is a major financial decision with consequences that can impact your creditworthiness for years.
 Though local, state and federal government agencies can’t consider bankruptcy when deciding whether to hire you, private employers face no such restriction.
 Given the gravity of the decision, it pays to explore all options before filing a bankruptcy petition.

 Credit counseling is a good first step.
 Though bankruptcy might be the only sensible alternative in some cases, others with financial problems might discover that creating a debt-management plan might help be a better solution.

 InCharge Debt Solutions, a nonprofit credit-counseling and debt-management firm, offers a variety of services to help you make the best decision.
 If you decide that bankruptcy is the best option for you, InCharge can help you through the process.
 It provides approved bankruptcy education courses and offers both pre-filing and pre-discharge bankruptcy education through its PersonalFinanceEducation.com website.

 When Will My Debts be Discharged?

-Because Chapter 13 bankruptcies involve repayment plans that can take three to five years to complete, the average discharge of remaining debts happens approximately four years after filing.
+Because Chapter 13 bankruptcies involve repayment plans that can take 3-5 years to complete, it takes four years on average to discharge remaining debts.